Forschung im AdA

 Scheduling a Study Room appointment

-To reserve a time in one of our Study Rooms, please contact our archivists at ada.archiv@skd.museum.
+To reserve a time in one of our Study Rooms, please contact our archivists at ada.archiv(at)skd.museum.

 Visits are welcome from Tuesday to Friday, 9 a.m. to 3 p.m., or by individual arrangement.